 As soon as an order has been activated in GLIMS, it is sent to the track’s routing engine.
 The track ‘knows’ that ‘this material and these tests belong to this sample number’.
-To check that everything matches with the data sent by GLIMS, a color photograph of the tube and cap is made.
-In parallel, the track outlines the route the sample will follow, taking into account the availability of the modules, analyzers and carts on the track.
+To check that everything matches with the data sent by GLIMS, a colour photograph of the tube and cap is made.
+In parallel, the track outlines the route the sample will follow, taking into account the availability of the modules, analysers and carts on the track.

 Serum samples are placed in a buffer to clot.
-The serum tubes are then uncapped on the track, and transported to the analyzers.
+The serum tubes are then uncapped on the track, and transported to the analysers.
 Samples intended for other units or laboratories are first divided into subsamples (if necessary), and then transported to a specific output area.

 When the analysis is complete, the samples are automatically placed in the archive linked to that track.
 There are no manual interventions required.

 With this new process, many previously time- and resource-consuming manual tasks are a thing of the past.
 For example, laboratory staff no longer need to manually place the samples in the order of sample number or cap them: a real time savings.

 “With GLIMS we have mapped our turnaround times, both for transport and for analysis.
 Using the Tempus tube system, transport times are only around 20 seconds per sample, saving us 15-20 minutes per sample, easily,” says Dr. Gillis.

 Analysis times are short, as well.
 “For haemoglobin, for example, 50% of the results are known within 8 minutes of receiving the sample in the lab, with 95% of the results available within 25 minutes,” Dr. Gillis adds.